 Immigration policy remains a topic for heated debate, but what most people don’t know is that thousands of “unaccompanied alien children” attempt to enter the United States every year.
 Officials have seen a surge in the number of children crossing the U.S.-Mexico border illegally over the past few years.
-The federal government recently released statistics showing that an increase from an average of 6,775 children intercepted yearly by the Department of Homeland Security prior to 2012 to an astounding 24,668 this year.
+The federal government recently released statistics showing an increase from an average of 6,775 children intercepted yearly by the Department of Homeland Security prior to 2012 to an astounding 24,668 this year.

 Chris Crane, who heads The National ICE Council immigration officer union, said agents are being “overrun” with children crossing the border.